fbpx

 The Trattoria Da Papà in Naples is an exciting place.
 The small size and the warm atmosphere preserve the great love with which the young chef Giovanni and his family prepare and serve simple dishes at the same time. and innovative, traditional, and refined.
 A small place for great cuisine.

-How to Make This Italian Pasta Salad Recipe
+Mastering the Italian Pasta Salad Recipe

 Equipment Needed